syncfusion-content/flutter-docs/Flutter/cartesian-charts/overview.md

 Syncfusion Flutter Cartesian Charts (SfCartesianChart) widget is written natively in Dart for creating beautiful and high-performance Cartesian charts, which are used to craft high-quality applications using Flutter.

-To get start quickly with our Flutter chart widget, you can check on this video.

-<style>#flutterChartVideoTutorial{width : 90% !important; height: 300px !important }</style>
-<iframe id='flutterChartVideoTutorial' src='https://www.youtube.com/embed/FwUSJtv-3NY'></iframe>

 ![Overview flutter chart](images/overview/overview.png)

 ## Key Features